i2bc/SURFMAP/README.md

 The install documentation from the pre-compiled binaries is accessible [there](https://apbs.readthedocs.io/en/latest/getting/index.html#installing-from-pre-compiled-binaries).

-After downloading the pre-compiled binaries, you will need to edit your `~/.bashrc` file to make your system aware of the location of some APBS-3.0.0 required path.
+After downloading the pre-compiled binaries, you will need to edit your `~/.bashrc` file to make your system aware of the location of some APBS-3.0.0 required paths.
 Let's say you have downloaded the (Linux) pre-compiled binaries of APBS here: `~/APBS-3.0.0.Linux`.
 Then open your favorite text editor and add the following lines:

 ```bash
 export PATH="$HOME/APBS-3.0.0.Linux/bin:$PATH"